- ABOUT US

 - BERKS COUNTY SCHOOLS

 The Office of Professional Development and Curriculum directs and coordinates all professional development activities for early childhood and school personnel.
 The predominant focus of this office is on curriculum, instruction, assessment, and the use of data.

 Mr. Richards started his career in education by teaching chemistry and middle school science at Antietam Middle-Senior High School for 15 years.
 During that time, he also served as an alternative education teacher for the Governor Mifflin, Wilson, and Antietam school districts.
 He then served as instructional technology coach for two years before becoming K-12 math and science supervisor of Antietam School District in 2010.

 Dr. Christina Foehl serves as the assistant director of the Office of Professional Development and Curriculum.
-As assistant director, Connie is responsible for serving as a BCIU liaison to Berks County schools, the Pennsylvania Department of Education, local businesses, and nonprofit agencies.
-She is directly responsible for state initiatives, continuing professional education programs, comprehensive school planning, various state initiatives, and other services related to curriculum, instruction, and assessment.
+Dr. Foehl’s responsibilities include leadership in the area of literacy, work with the nonpublic schools program, continuing professional education programs, comprehensive school planning, various state initiatives, and other services related to curriculum, instruction, and assessment.